ConYel/my_site_two/README.md

 The lessons of history teach us - if the lessons of history teach us anything - that nobody learns the lessons that history teaches us.
 ― Robert A. Heinlein

+Fascism is a lie told by bullies.
+― Ernest Hemingway